 |Institute for Economics & Peace||Global Peace Index|

 We would like to clearly state that there are many caveats to be aware of in our analysis.
-First and foremost, due to varying preferences, this findings are not applicable for all millennials; for example, language barrier can be a significant deterrent for some young adults considering a move.
+First and foremost, due to varying preferences, these findings are not applicable for all millennials; for example, language barrier can be a significant deterrent for some young adults considering a move.
 Additionally, our analysis was simplified in order to broadly illustrate relative affordability, livability and job markets.
 Another complicating factor is that it is difficult to find comparable data points for cities, compared to countries.
 For this reason, our analysis relied, in part, on the use of country level data for some.
 For example, we would have ideally compared the cost of living by comparing wages in each city to monthly rent in each city.
 However, it was not possible to find accurate and comparable wage data across cities, so we relied on GDP per capita as a proxy for income.